Peak flow meters

 • find out how you respond to asthma medicines by asking you to record your peak flow both before and after taking your medicines.

-In the week or so before any appointment with your doctor, it’s always a good idea to record your peak flow morning and evening, at the same time every day.
+In the week or so before any appointment with your doctor, it’s always a good idea to record your peak flow morning and evening, at the same times every day.

 Continuing to check your peak flow rate

-Regularly checking your peak flow at home (usually on first waking and again in the evening), along with writing down your symptoms, forms the basis of your asthma action plan.
+Regularly checking your peak flow at home (usually on first waking and again in the evening) and recording it on a chart or graph, along with writing down your symptoms in a diary, forms the basis of your asthma action plan.
 Your doctor will help you decide whether you need to do this every day.

 It is especially important to check your peak flow when you are: